iram98/IramAGUproject/README.md

 #goal

-A data-driven ring visualization + generative poem, built from an ecosystem's daily carbon flux and water-stress record.
-No audio in this build.
+A data-driven visualization + generative poem, built from an ecosystem's daily carbon flux and water-stress record.

 ## Data